Adnan Z. Amin: United Nations

+IRENA

-At IRENA, Adnan Amin led efforts to make the Agency a worldwide authority on renewables and cleantech.
+At IRENA, Amin led efforts to make the Agency a worldwide authority on renewables and cleantech.
 Country membership at IRENA is almost at near-universal level.
 During his tenure, the Agency had 160 Members (159 States and the European Union) and an additional 23 states in accession, providing support to countries in their transition to a sustainable energy future through the adoption of practices, policies, technologies, resources and financial knowledge relating to the achievement of sustainable development, energy access, energy security and low-carbon economic growth and prosperity.
 Under Amin's leadership, the IRENA became a core patron in the implantation process for the Paris Agreement, the UN 2030 Agenda for Sustainable Development, and the G7 and G20.
 Adnan Amin was re-elected in January 2015 to his second term as Director-General of the IRENA.
 Upon the conclusion of his tenure of office in April 2019, Amin was given the honorary title of Director-General Emeritus.
 He was succeeded by Francesco La Camera, an Italian bureaucrat.
 Shortly thereafter, Amin became a Distinguished Fellow of the Atlantic Council in Washington, D. C. and Honorary Professor of Practice at his alma mater, the University of Sussex.

-Amin served as a Trustee and a Member of the Board of Directors of the World Conservation Monitoring Centre, a biodiversity information institution located in Cambridge, UK.
+Later career

-He later became a Senior Fellow of the Geopolitics of Energy Project at the Belfer Center for Science and International Affairs at the John F. Kennedy School of Government at Harvard.
+Amin later became a Senior Fellow of the Geopolitics of Energy Project at the Belfer Center for Science and International Affairs at the John F. Kennedy School of Government at Harvard.